Chapters and verses of the Bible: Verses

 The first person to divide New Testament chapters into verses was the Italian Dominican biblical scholar Santes Pagnino (1470–1541), but his system was never widely adopted.
 His verse divisions in the New Testament were far longer than those known today.
 The Parisian printer Robert Estienne created another numbering in his 1551 edition of the Greek New Testament, which was also used in his 1553 publication of the Bible in French.
 Estienne's system of division was widely adopted, and it is this system which is found in almost all modern Bibles.
 Estienne produced a 1555 Vulgate that is the first Bible to include the verse numbers integrated into the text.
 Before this work, they were printed in the margins.

 The first English New Testament to use the verse divisions was a 1557 translation by William Whittingham (c.
 1524–1579).
-The first Bible in English to use both chapters and verses was the Geneva Bible published shortly afterwards in 1560.
+The first Bible in English to use both chapters and verses was the Geneva Bible published shortly afterwards by Sir Rowland Hill in 1560.
 These verse divisions soon gained acceptance as a standard way to notate verses, and have since been used in nearly all English Bibles and the vast majority of those in other languages.